GenesisFR/DS2TroubleshootingGuide/README.md

 ## Black screen at startup

+If you hear a system beep and get stuck on a black screen with no way to close the game, you can try running the game in [windowed](#play-windowed) mode to see what the error is.

-Apply the fixes from [Crash/exception](#crashexception) and [In order to play Dungeon Siege 2: Broken World, you must first install the full version of Dungeon Siege 2](#in-order-to-play-dungeon-siege-2-broken-world-you-must-first-install-the-full-version-of-dungeon-siege-2).
+Depending on the error you're getting, you should apply the fixes from [Crash/exception](#crashexception), [In order to play Dungeon Siege 2: Broken World, you must first install the full version of Dungeon Siege 2](#in-order-to-play-dungeon-siege-2-broken-world-you-must-first-install-the-full-version-of-dungeon-siege-2) or [Your hardware configuration is below minimum specification](#your-hardware-configuration-is-below-minimum-specification).

 ## Block name collision.
 Parent block has a dir and a second dir child block named 'maps'